Samsung/ErrorSanitizer/README.md

       cp tests/esan_always_succeed.map succeed.cur_input
     ```
     File succeed.cur_input should have only _FAILURE_MAP_ and XXXX field separator
-	as we don`t want to pass any additional data to cat application.
+	as we don't want to pass any additional data to cat application.
-    In this example we don`t have to worry about it beacause it is already true.
+    In this example we don't have to worry about it beacause it is already true.
     Now just execute:
     ```shell
       LD_PRELOAD="$(pwd)/error_sanitizer_preload.so" cat /etc/passwd succeed.cur_input
     ```
-    Before execution reaches cat\`s main() function Errorsanitizer will create new file `succeed.esn_input`
+    Before execution reaches cat's main() function Errorsanitizer will create new file `succeed.esn_input`
     and change the second application argument to `succeed.esn_input`.
     It will be empty since `succeed.cur_input` had only `_FAILURE_MAP_` and `XXXX` field separator in it.
     Therefore the result will be the same as just executing `cat /etc/passwd`